 - Dispute resolution – Some contracts specify what constitutes a breach of the contract and particular methods of resolving conflicts, such as arbitration clauses.
 They might also provide for the award of a specified amount of damages (known as liquidated damages) and attorney fees to the prevailing party.

-Vice & Henley, PLLC in Rockwall County, Texas represents parties in creation and enforcement of construction contracts.
-To schedule a consultation, call us at 469-402-0450 or contact us online.
+Vice Henley and Dilbeck, PLLC, in Rockwall County, Texas, represents parties in the creation and enforcement of construction contracts.
+To schedule a consultation, call us at 469-912-2604 or contact us online.